marcusyatim/assignment_07_2021/README.md

 Run `image_data_extraction.py` to print solution to the question.

 Requirements:
 1) For Windows user, download and install Tesseract from https://github.com/UB-Mannheim/tesseract/wiki.
 Ensure download path is `C:\Program Files\Tesseract-OCR\tesseract.exe`.
 Else, have to manually edit Tesseract path in the code.
-For Mac and linux users, no need to download and also, remove Tesseract path from code.
+For Mac and Linux users, no need to download and also, remove Tesseract path from code.
 2) `pip install pytesseract`
 3) `pip install opencv-python`